jumon/whisper-punctuator/README.md

 Whisper is an automatic speech recognition (ASR) model trained on a massive amount of labeled audio data collected from the internet.
 The data used in its training contains punctuation, so the model learns to recognize punctuation as well.
 This allows Whisper to insert punctuation into a text given an audio and text pair.
-To insert punctuation, the audio is first input into the encoder of the model to generate the encoder hidden states.
+To insert punctuation, Whisper first processes the audio through its encoder, generating encoder hidden states.
-Then, the decoder of the model processes each token in the text one by one, in an autoregressive fashion, along with the encoder hidden states.
-The model calculates the probability of each token being generated with and without being preceded by each punctuation character.
+Given the generated hidden states, the decoder generates tokens, restricting the output to the input text with the addition of punctuation marks.
-It then uses beam search to select the final prediction based on the average log probabilities of the generated tokens.
+The final prediction is determined using beam search, based on the average log probabilities of the generated tokens.

 ## Limitations